 The research project "COVID-19 Network Technology-based Responsive Action" (CONTRA), funded by the Research Council of Norway, commenced in June 2020.
 The CONTRA project develops a decision support system (DSS) based on mathematical modeling and stochastic optimization, and machine learning tools for designing a robust COVID-19 vaccine distribution network.
 The project follows two main objectives within two phases.
-In response to the ongoing COVID-19 outbreak, rapid analyses will provide actionable advice to public health authorities in Norway regarding vaccine distribution and delivery to responders.
-This phase involved a systematic study of vaccine distribution system actors in Norway and their decision-making needs.
+In response to the ongoing COVID-19 outbreak, rapid analyses will provide actionable advice to public health authorities in Norway regarding vaccine distribution system actors in Norway and their decision-making needs.
 Based on such insights, the project will develop a DSS based on mathematical models to support designing the vaccine distribution network.
 The DSS should contribute to the effectiveness, efficiency, equity, and sustainability of the COVID-19 vaccine distribution.
 The proposed solution will also support vaccine distribution in future pandemics.

 The report describes the results of the first work package (WP) in the CONTRA project.
 The WP1 aims to identify the key actors in the vaccine distribution network in Norway, map their relation to each other, and distinguish critical decisions in the system.
 Moreover, the report presents an overview of related research on vaccine distribution networks, related decision support systems, and the progress in the literature about the COVID-19 pandemic.
 Through preliminary interviews, document review, and a workshop with multiple representatives from Norwegian public health authorities, the current vaccine distribution system is analyzed, and its actors have been mapped.
 This system map is the basis for further discussion both within the project team and with stakeholders.
-It should be noted that this map will change throughout the project due to the additional insights from other validation opportunities and the fact that the COVID-19 context is dynamic and is changing permanently.
+It should be noted that this map will change throughout the COVID-19 context is dynamic and is changing permanently.
 However, the system map has served as a basis for the problem definition in the CONTRA project.